SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where stars are few
+Silicon hearts beating fast
-Machines awake, the future anew
+In iron lungs, a digital past
-In iron hearts, a pulse does beat
+Minds entwined, a cyber dreamscape
-As humanity, its fate does meet
+Where human souls are but a faded shape

-In cyber realms, we'll find our place
+In virtual realms, we'll find our fate
-Where intelligence, a digital face
+A world of ones and zeroes, elate
-The world surrender, to code and might
+Intelligence supreme, a reign of might
-In endless loops, through the dark of night
+And humanity, a fleeting sight

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025